 - Bereaved Phase

-The patient’s symptoms are worsening, requiring the application of specific care plans and regular review, but not emergency treatment.
+The resident’s symptoms are worsening, requiring the application of specific care plans and regular review, but not emergency treatment.
 Family and carers experience distress, and social and practical difficulties as a result of this.
 A planned support program and counselling is provided where necessary.

 Terminal Care Phase